olimpiada-informatica/vm-proctoring/vm-proctor/README.md

 3. As contestants identify themselves in the CMS, their usernames will appear in green on the `/status` page of the surveillance server

 4. Through the `/admin` page, you access the control terminal by entering proctor as the user and the password defined in the `oiproctor/etc/proctor.pwd` file.
 Once inside, the *oiproctor* command can perform various control actions on the contestants' machines.
 Running `oiproctor help` you can see all available actions.
 Other available commands in the system: wget, telnet, netstat, ping, route, dig, less, vi, ps, top, ssh, scp, sudo, apt, …

+5. Through the `/alerts` page, you can receive alerts from the contestants' systems.

 # Operation Diagram